-- Be in accordance with a masterplan/framework or Supplementary Planning Document (SPD) that has been developed in consultation with the local community and other stakeholders, and is considered acceptable by the city council, or in the case of an SPD adopted by the city council; - Provide an affordable housing scheme equivalent to at least 50% of the dwellings on the site (with an indicative affordable housing tenure split of 37.5% social rented, 37.5% affordable rented and 25% shared ownership), with some of this directed towards off-site provision;
+- Be in accordance with a masterplan/framework or Supplementary Planning Document (SPD), consistent with a phasing and delivery strategy prepared in accordance with policy JP-D1 that has been developed in consultation with the local community and other stakeholders, and is considered acceptable by the city council, or in the case of an SPD adopted by the city council; - 2.
+Provide an affordable housing scheme equivalent to at least 50% of the dwellings on the site (with an indicative affordable housing tenure split of 37.5% social rented, 37.5% affordable rented and 25% shared ownership), with some of this directed towards off-site provision Provide at least 50% affordable housing in accordance with relevant local planning policies, with some of this directed towards off-site provision;

+New criterion: Make provision for new and improved sustainable transport and highways infrastructure having regard to the indicative transport interventions set out in Appendix D in accordance with policy JP-C7; including:

-- 3. Be designed to encourage the use of nearby public transport services, in particular the Leigh-Salford-Manchester bus rapid transit service, with high quality pedestrian and cycling routes and off-site pedestrian crossings that connect all parts of the site to nearby bus stops; - 4.
-Incorporate attractive public rights of way through the site which connect into the wider pedestrian and cycling network providing access to local facilities; - 5.
-Ensure that vehicular access to the site does not have an unacceptable impact on the quality of existing residential areas; - 6.
-Protect the quality of watercourses through and around the site; - 7.
+- 3. a) Being designed to encourage the use of nearby public transport services, in particular the Leigh-Salford-Manchester bus rapid transit service, with high quality pedestrian and cycling routes and off-site pedestrian crossings that connect all parts of the site to nearby bus stops; - 4. b) Incorporatinge attractive public rights of way through the site which connect into the wider pedestrian and cycling network providing access to local facilities;

+5. Ensure that vehicular access to the site does not have an unacceptable impact on the quality of existing residential areas;

+New criterion: Make provision for compensatory improvements to the environmental quality and accessibility of remaining Green Belt in the vicinity of the site in accordance with policy JP-G2;

+- 6. Protect the quality of watercourses through and around the site; - 7.
 Respond to the site's location, characteristics and surroundings to take opportunities to incorporate green infrastructure that can most effectively benefit the site and the wider area; - 8.
-Protect and enhance the Worsley Woods Site of Biological Importance to the west of the site; - Retain mature woodland, hedgerows, swamp and water bodies as important landscape features within the site, supporting an overall increase in its nature conservation value; - Support the objectives for the Great Manchester Wetlands Nature Improvement Area and avoid harm to protected species; - 11.
-Incorporate sustainable drainage systems to mitigate the surface water flooding on the site, while ensuring that there is no adverse impact on the potential for flooding off-site; - 12.
+Protect and enhance the Worsley Woods Site of Biological Importance to the west of the site; - 9.
+Retain mature woodland, hedgerows, swamp and water bodies as important landscape features within the site, supporting an overall increase in its nature conservation value; - Support the objectives for the Great Manchester Wetlands Nature Improvement Area in accordance with local planning policies and avoid harm to protected species;

+New criterion: Make provision for biodiversity in accordance with policy JP-G9

+- 11. Incorporate sustainable drainage systems to mitigate the surface water flooding on the site, while ensuring that there is no adverse impact on the potential for flooding off-site; - 12.
 Provide a buffer for the overhead power lines that run across the site, in accordance with National Grid requirements; - 13.
+Provide mitigation to address noise and air pollution from nearby roads; - 14.
+Include new allotment plots to meet the local standard unless suitable alternative provision can be made in the local area; and

+New criterion: Contribute to the achievement of recreation space standards in accordance with local planning policies;

-Provide mitigation to address noise pollution from nearby roads; - 14.
-Include new allotment plots to meet the local standard unless suitable alternative provision can be made in the local area; and - 15.
-Set aside land to accommodate additional primary school provision, unless it can be demonstrated that sufficient additional school places will be provided off-site within the local area to meet the likely demand generated by the new housing.
+15. Set aside land to accommodate additional primary school provision, unless it can be demonstrated that sufficient additional school places will be provided off-site within the local area to meet the likely demand generated by the new housing;

+New criterion: Employ methods throughout the construction process that will ensure the potential for archaeology is investigated and any finds safeguarded and properly recorded; and

+New criterion: Consider the extraction of any viable mineral resources within Mineral Safeguarding Areas, in accordance with Policy 8 of the Greater Manchester Joint Minerals Development Plan (or any relevant policies in subsequent minerals plans).

+Reasoned Justification (MMS4)